sebkln/content_slug/Documentation/Configuration/SiteSettings/Index.rst

 Site Settings
 =============

-If you included the Site Set, the extension can be configured via Site Settings.
+If you included one of the Site sets, the extension can be configured via Site settings.

 .. confval-menu::
    :name: confval-site-settings